fwaggle/atheme-opensex-tools/README.md

 # Tools for OpenSEX databases
 (C) 2014 fwaggle <fwaggle@fwaggle.org>

+This is an assortment of tools to do things to Atheme services databases.

+Currently there is one tool: merging databases, while keeping only the oldest record in any of the DBs.

 I made this to scratch an itch, but it's not yet complete.
 At present it will rather naively merge multiple databases and dump out a new DB.
 It throws away a lot of information, including the user IDs.